-Asian shares mixed as China reports economy slowed in 2Q
+World shares mixed as China reports economic slowdown

-BANGKOK (AP) — Shares were mixed Monday in Asia, led by gains in Chinese markets after the government reported that the economy grew at the slowest pace in a decade in the last quarter.
+BANGKOK (AP) — Global shares were mixed Monday after China reported that its economy grew at the slowest pace in at least 26 years in the last quarter, leading investors to opt for caution despite Friday’s record highs on Wall Street.

-Analysts said the 6.2% annual rate of growth reported for April-June suggests the trade war between the U.S. and China is hammering industries.
+Tariff hikes by President Donald Trump have battered Chinese and U.S. exporters, and Chinese leaders have increased spending and loosened controls on bank lending to keep growth within this year’s range of 6% to 6.5%.
+The 6.2% annual rate of growth China reported for April-June was the lowest since China began reporting such data in 1993.

-The growth data for China was the weakest since the first quarter of 2009, in the aftermath of the global financial crisis.
+Analysts said it shows the trade war between the U.S. and China is hammering industries.

-Tariff hikes by President Donald Trump have battered Chinese as well as U.S. exporters, and Chinese leaders have increased spending and loosened controls on bank lending to keep growth within this year’s range of 6% to 6.5%.
+Since China is the biggest export customer for many of its neighbors and a huge market for global suppliers of food, mobile phones and other goods, the weaker growth is unwelcome.
+However, expectations for more government stimulus to combat the slowdown could drive share prices higher.

-Trump and Chinese President Xi Jinping agreed in late June to restart talks on their stand-off over the longstanding U.S. trade deficit and Chinese economic policies the U.S. side says are unfair and violate market Beijing’s market opening commitments.
+Trump and Chinese President Xi Jinping agreed in late June to restart talks on their stand-off over the longstanding U.S. trade deficit and Chinese economic policies that the U.S. side says are unfair and violate Beijing’s commitments to open markets.

 That truce is fragile, however, since the issues that caused talks to break down in May remain.

-Investors are betting the Federal Reserve will cut its benchmark interest rate later this month for the first time in more than a decade to help counter slowing growth.
+The mixed day in Asia follows a rally Friday in New York that pushed major U.S. stock indexes to record highs as investors bet the Federal Reserve will cut its benchmark interest rate later this month for the first time in more than a decade to help counter slowing growth.

 Bond yields have been moving higher for several days, suggesting investors are confident the U.S. economy will power ahead, at least for the next several months.